 The cancer cells are characterized by different mutations, some of which are associated with a worse response to treatment.
 The reason for the varying treatment response is, however, currently unclear.

 To get a better understanding of why AML very often leads to incurable relapses, we are in an unbiased way characterizing the changes occurring in the cancer cells from a large number of AML patients.
-We use a combination of analysis methods to get the most complete picture possible of DNA and RNA alterations in the tumor cells, as well as their protein and metabolite compositions.
-These analyses are the basis for a functional evaluation to identify treatable alterations in the tumor cells.
+We use a combination of analysis methods to get the most complete picture possible of DNA and RNA alterations in the tumour cells, as well as their protein composition.
+These analyses serve as the basis for a functional evaluation to identify treatable alterations in the tumour cells.

 Aberrant activity of epigenetic regulators in ALL